alxkzmn/zk-wordle/README.md

 # ZK-Wordle

 Wordle game implemented using the Zero-Knowledge Proofs.
+This project is my first exploration of zero-knowledge proofs.
+Check out [this series of articles](https://alexkuzmin.io/posts/zk-wordle-1/) to learn the story behind it.

 ## Compile the circuit, generate the reference zKey and verifier smart contract